JerryAgbesi/Posts-API/README.md

 # Posts-API
 An API to perfrom CRUD operations on posts (A submission for the slightly-techie task)

-Checkout the documentation at `https://post-api-mqbq.onrender.com/docs`
+Checkout the llive documentation at `https://post-api-mqbq.onrender.com/docs`